European Association for Psychotherapy

 EWAO - European Wide Accrediting Organisation

-The EAP has established a European-Certificate for Psychotherapy whose target goal is mutual recognition and equal conduct of psychotherapy in Europe.
+The EAP has established a European-Certificate of Psychotherapy whose target goal is mutual recognition and equal conduct of psychotherapy in Europe.

 Search the Register for ECP-Psychotherapists